thorium-design/flora/content/page/index.md

 _*verify delivery zones before purchase._

 **All orders will be delivered on the stated delivery date to the best of our abilities.
-Specific delivery days will be determined by location.**
+Specific delivery days and times .**

 <slot name="delivery" />

 <slot name="button" />

-Bouquets and vases will be hand delivered by us and will be no-contact porch drop-off.
+Orders will be hand delivered by us and will be no-contact porch drop-off.

-**Flora Wilde currently only delivers to select areas so make sure the delivery address matches with our delivery zones above.**
+##### ***Flora Wilde currently only delivers to select areas so make sure the delivery address matches with our delivery zones above.**